Destruction of Evidence

 - What was the purpose for destroying the documents?

-The maximum penalty for this offence is level 6 imprisonment (5 years) or a level 6 fine or both.
+The maximum penalty for the offence of Destruction of Evidence (s254 of the Crimes Act 1958) is level 6 imprisonment (5 years) or a level 6 fine or both.

 What can you be sentenced to for this charge?